Charles E W Bean, Diaries, AWM38 3DRL 606/244/1 - 1916 - 1933 - Part 10

 is thereby tempted to indiscreet counter-attacks.

 STOKES.
-Given plenty of reacts, skilful handling and correct emplacement,
+Given plenty of rounds, skilful handling and correct emplacement,

 a Trench Mortar in a captured Trench is worth an Artillery Brigade.